scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SBAS relies on RPKI to validate IP prefix authorization.
 Traffic is therefore routed as close as possible to the source onto the SCION network.
 The system is further described in chapter 13 of {{CHUAT22}}.

-## Extensions and other components
+## Extensions and Other Components

 In addition to the components mentioned above, there are others that aim at facilitating deployment or at better integrating SCION with existing networks.
-As an example, a prototype is being developed to explore whether happy eyeballs  {{RFC8305}} could be extended to support SCION in addition to IPv4 and IPv6.
-PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} aims at making path-awareness and multipath to the transport layer at end hosts.
+As an example, PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} aims at making path-awareness and multipath to the transport layer at end hosts.
 DRKey {{I-D.garciapardo-drkey}} is a SCION extension that provides an Internet-wide key-establishment system allowing any two hosts to efficiently derive a symmetric key.
 This extension can be leveraged by other components to provide additional security properties.
 For example, LightningFilter {{slides-111-panrg-lightning-filter}} leverages DRKey to provide high-speed packet filtering between trusted SCION ASes.
 The SCION Control Message Protocol (SCMP) provides authenticated error messages and network diagnostics.